OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/powershell2AzureAD/README.md

 A Microsoft Azure Account is required to setup an Azure Active Directory.
 If you don't have one, create a Microsoft Azure account.
 See: [http://azure.microsoft.com](http://azure.microsoft.com)

-Follow these steps to use this sample:
+Follow these steps to setup the accounts needed to use this sample:

 1. Set up an Azure AD Cloud service.
     1.	[http://azure.microsoft.com](http://azure.microsoft.com)